 This makes it the ideal forum for higher value securities, which is why exchange markets remain popular amongst large-scale and institutional investors with capital holdings worth millions.

 As you can imagine, however, this type of exchange market is less accessible to smaller investors, which is why high-volume stock and bond trading was historically the preserve of professional investors rather than part-time operators.

 What About OTC Markets?
 What are the Key Considerations?

 Conversely, OTC markets host the trading of securities through a licensed deal or broker network, with orders being executed between two parties rather than through a publicly listed exchange.

 The foreign exchange offers the most popular type of OTC market, with the digital age has seen the rise of online brokerage platforms that connect traders to the market through a vast array of creative investment vehicles.

 For example, you’re most likely to trade forex CFDs through a platform like the MT4, which allows for far greater ease of access to the market and enables you to engage directly in real-time trading.
 A CFD (contract for difference) is a financial contract that pays the differences in a settlement price between opening and closing trades, allowing investors to speculate on price movements and profit even in a depreciating market.

-More specifically, you’ll have immediate access to competitively priced stocks with huge growth potential for the future, including tech-led startups that will go onto dominate specific technology niches.
-OTC markets can also be accessed 24-hours a day, rather than compelling investors to operate within the opening hours of an exchange.
+More specifically, you’ll have immediate access to competitively priced stocks with huge growth potential for the future, including tech-led startups that will go onto dominant specific technology niches.
+OTC markets can also be accessed 24-hours a day, rather than compelling investors to operate within the opening hours of the exchange.

 There are downsides to this type of market, however, particularly as prices are typically kept private between the two parties.

-Similarly, it can be harder to find information about participating companies and securities, as the rules surrounding OTC markets are less stringent that publicly accessible and global exchanges.
+Similarly, it can be harder to find information about participating companies and securities, as the rules surrounding OTC markets are less stringent than publicly accessible and global exchanges.